sfmoulton/search-app/README.md

 ## Creating the app

 As a React-Native beginner, I chose to install **Expo** to start the project.
 Expo is a toolchain built around React Native which helps to quickly start a universal native app for Android, iOS and the web with JavaScript and React.
-After following tutorials and reading numerous articles, Expo offered a great developer experience for developers with no prior experience.
+After following tutorials and reading numerous articles, it appeared that Expo offered a great developer experience for developers with no prior experience, which was ideal for the project.

 I also used the 'Expo' app on my own Android device during development, to emulate the application.